boost-ext/di/doc/user_guide.md

 ***Description***

-Boost.DI will deduce the best available constructor to be used for injection - unique constructor with the longest parameter list.
+[Boost].DI will deduce the best available constructor to be used for injection - unique constructor with the longest parameter list.
 If the default behavior should be changed constructor has to be explicitly marked with [BOOST_DI_INJECT] or [BOOST_DI_INJECT_TRAITS] or di::ctor_traits] or [di::inject].